shadadu/hello-scala/README.md

 G =  size of graph = t * N ( = T*N i.e., worst case)
 Complexity = O(form graph) + O(collect data) =  O( T*T*N) + O(N*T) ~= (T*T)
 => Complexity = O(T*T)
-When/if we are able to update the graph by only adding new edges instead of reconstructing entire graph each time Complexity = O(T)
+When/if we update the graph by only adding new edges instead of reconstructing entire graph each time, then Complexity = O(T)